Ten Steps to Implementing Your Lease Accounting Project

 Step 5 – Select Software

 Start by defining the requirements.
 First you will need to consider scope.
 Do you need just a lease accounting system or do you also need to upgrade your lease administration system?
 Does your leasing portfolio primarily consist of real estate?
-Or do you have a diverse mix of IT, vehicles and other equipment?
-Do you have a preference for a SaaS application or a traditional licensed software application?
+Or do you have a diverse mix of IT, vehicles, and other equipment?
+Do you have a preference for an SaaS application or a traditional licensed software application?
 The answers to these questions will help you narrow down the list of vendors you engage to a reasonable number.
 Do some online research and then reach out to several vendors to get a demo of their software.
-Issue an RFP to analyze each provider’s functionality, pricing and service levels so you can select a vendor.
+Issue an RFP to analyze each provider’s functionality, pricing, and service levels so you can select a vendor.

 Learn more about the Key Features of Lease Accounting Software.